Search the Health Library

 What are the risks to my baby?

 Any diagnostic procedure carries some risk.
-Your physicians and the genetic counselors at the Prenatal Diagnosis and Treatment Center at Johns Hopkins will explain the test and risks so you can make an informed decision about whether to proceed.
+Your physicians and the genetic counselors at the Prenatal Diagnosis and Treatment Center at Johns Hopkins will explain the procedure and risks so you can make an informed decision about whether to proceed.

 Will I need to have a full bladder?